sagemath/sage-archive-2023-02-01/src/doc/en/reference/references/index.rst

             http://portal.acm.org/citation.cfm?id=763203 and free of
             charge at http://arxiv.org/abs/math/0106043

 ..
+[Kra2006] Christian Krattenthaler.  *Growth diagrams, and
+             increasing and decreasing chains in fillings of Ferrers shapes*.
+Advances in Applied Mathematics Volume 37, Number 3 (2006), pp. 404-431.

+..
 [Kr1971] \D. Kraines, "On excess in the Milnor basis," Bull.
 London
             Math.
 Soc.
 3 (1971), 363-365.